ChickenProp/chickenprop.github.com/drafts/ghc-dev-log.md

 might turn out that other people don't want the thing you want.)
 So I had to submit a new proposal suggesting changes to the accepted one.

-I had this open in parallel with working on the PR.
+I had this open in parallel with working on the code.
 That was helpful because I could update each based on progress in the other (comments on the proposal, or experience writing code).
 It would have been awkward if my patch proposal had been rejected, but I didn't think that was likely.

-Some questions from Simon Peyton-Jones (!!Simon Peyton Jones!!) made me drop "modifiers attached to types and expressions" entirely, after already implementing them.
+Some questions from Simon Peyton Jones (!!Simon Peyton Jones!!) made me drop "modifiers attached to types and expressions" entirely, after already implementing them.
 The original proposal specified that `%a C x` would attach the modifier to `C` in both types and expressions, and that was what my "make